-Constantly having to login to different applications is also disruptive to a user’s workflow.
-Productivity takes a hit after every interruption, with the average person taking 4 minutes to resume normal productivity levels.
-The intranet’s sole existence is to help people work smarter, but a clunky login process jeopardises this – which may help to explain underwhelming intranet adoption rates.
+Constantly having to login to different applications is also disruptive to a user’s workflow, and will do nothing to boost employee engagement.
+Research shows that productivity takes a hit after every interruption, with the average person taking 4 minutes to resume normal productivity levels.
+A successful intranet should help people work smarter, but a clunky login process jeopardises this – which may help to explain underwhelming intranet adoption and engagement rates.

-Automatic logins, also known as single-sign-on (SSO), seamlessly grants staff access to their intranet based on their existing user details.
-Think about the times you’ve been signed into Youtube or Outlook without having to enter a username or password – that’s because you already logged into your Google or Microsoft accounts at some point, and your credentials are picked up automatically and allow access – without you really noticing.
+As we mentioned above, SSO seamlessly grants staff access to their intranet based on their existing user details.
+Think about the times you’ve been signed into Youtube or Outlook without having to enter a username or password – that’s because you already logged into your Google or Microsoft accounts at some point recently, and your credentials are picked up automatically and enable access, without you really noticing.

 Your intranet users can benefit from the same functionality.
 Removing unnecessary barriers, such as a cumbersome login process, will improve employee engagement with the system and drive intranet adoption rates.
 This is because staff will be unencumbered and free to experience their intranet instantly, without their workflow being interrupted.
 Instead, staff can focus on actually using the tools your intranet offers, such as corporate social networks, internal communications features like blog posts, and business productivity apps.
 As a result, employees can communicate, collaborate, and get stuck into the virtual company culture your intranet solution provides.

 By incorporating SSO into your intranet adoption strategy, you can worry less that your intranet launch will falter, and instead see those user adoption rates rise!